Outer Bounds on the CEO Problem with Privacy Constraints: Inner and Outer Bounds for General Distortion Measure

-In this subsection, we provide an outer bound on the rate-distortion-leakage region of the CEO problem under a general distortion measure, which is one of the main contributions in this paper.
-For $k \in \{1,2\}$, we define the index and an information quantity Note that if auxiliary random variables $V_1,U_1,U_2,V_2$ satisfy the long Markov chain in \eqref{jdist-inner}, the quantity $\xi_k$ is just zero. \begin{Theorem} An outer bound $\mathcal{R}_{\rm out}$ on the rate-distortion-leakage region is provided as the closure of the set of all rate tuples $(R_1,R_2,L_1,L_2,D)\in \mathbb{R}^5_+$ s.t.
+Next, we provide an outer bound on the rate-distortion-leakage region of the CEO problem under a general distortion measure, which is one of the main contributions in this paper.
+For $k \in \{1,2\}$, we define the index and an information quantity This quantity appears in the constraints of privacy-leakage rate and their sum rate in the outer bound for general distortion measure.
+The reader may refer to Table \ref{table-g} at the top of the next page for a comparison of each rate constraint between the inner and outer bounds.
+Note that if the auxiliary random variables $V_1,U_1,U_2,V_2$ satisfy the long Markov chain in \eqref{jdist-inner}, the quantity $\xi_k$ is just zero. \begin{Theorem} An outer bound $\mathcal{R}_{\rm out}$ {for a general distortion measure} is provided as the closure of the set of all rate tuples $(R_1,R_2,L_1,L_2,D)\in \mathbb{R}^5_+$ s.t.